Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: SIM for Wireless Communications

-To illustrate the associated conceptual differences, Fig.~\ref{fig_6} contrasts a conventional MIMO system with a SIM-based MIMO system.
-In conventional MIMO communication systems, multiple data streams are superimposed by a digital precoder at the baseband before transmission~\cite{BOOK_2005_Tse_Fundamentals}.
-However, this process produces signals having high peak-to-average power ratios (PAPR), which, in turn, necessitate high-resolution digital-to-analog converters (DACs) and analog-to-digital converters (ADCs) for accurate processing.
-Moreover, the resultant high PAPR reduces the efficiency of power amplifiers (PA) at the transmitter and low-noise amplifiers (LNA) at the receiver~\cite{arXiv_2024_Jiancheng_Emerging}.
-By contrast, SIM-based MIMO systems perform transmit precoding and receive combining in the wave domain, thereby eliminating the need for digital precoding and combining~\cite{JSAC_2022_An_Stacked}.
-As a consequence, each antenna only transmits a single data stream.
-When employing low-order modulation schemes, low-resolution DACs and ADCs become adequate, since the modulated waveforms typically exhibit low PAPRs.
-In addition, the number of radio-frequency (RF) chains in SIM-based systems is reduced to match the number of data streams (or users), leading to significant reductions in both hardware cost and energy consumption~\cite{WC_2024_An_Stacked, arXiv_2024_Hao_Stacked}.
+To elucidate the underlying architectural paradigm shifts, Fig.~\ref{fig_6} contrasts a conventional MIMO framework with a SIM-based MIMO system.
+In conventional MIMO deployments, multiple data streams are spatially multiplexed and superimposed via digital precoding at the baseband prior to transmission \cite{BOOK_2005_Tse_Fundamentals}.
+However, this digital synthesis inherently yields high peak-to-average power ratio (PAPR) waveforms, which consequently necessitate high-resolution digital-to-analog converters (DACs) and analog-to-digital converters (ADCs) to mitigate quantization noise.
+Furthermore, severe PAPR scaling forces the transmitter's power amplifiers (PAs) and the receiver's low-noise amplifiers (LNAs) to operate with substantial back-off, drastically diminishing their power efficiency \cite{arXiv_2024_Jiancheng_Emerging}.
+In stark contrast, SIM-based MIMO systems shift the burden of transmit precoding and receive combining entirely into the electromagnetic wave domain, bypassing the requirement for dense digital processing blocks altogether \cite{JSAC_2022_An_Stacked}.
+Under this paradigm, each radio-frequency (RF) chain maps to a single antenna element transmitting an un-superimposed data stream.
+When coupled with low-order modulation schemes, the resulting constant-envelope or low-PAPR waveforms relax the resolution constraints on the underlying DACs and ADCs.
+Furthermore, the total RF chain count is compressed to match the number of independent data streams (or users), yielding profound savings in both transceiver hardware expenditure and operational energy dissipation \cite{WC_2024_An_Stacked, arXiv_2024_Hao_Stacked}.

+While practical SIM architectures may introduce localized hardware overhead—such as the PIN diodes required to dynamically modulate the phase-shift profiles—this expenditure is heavily offset by the sweeping simplification of the transceiver front-end, especially when compared to massive MIMO arrays reliant on fully digital beamforming.
+Beyond hardware topology, a pivotal operational distinction arises at the execution layer.
+Specifically, traditional digital beamforming demands repetitive, power-intensive matrix multiplications and high-fidelity data conversions for every consecutive symbol transmission.
+Conversely, once the SIM's spatial phase profiles are configured, the entire precoding operation is executed passively and instantaneously via physical wave diffraction.
+Because the SIM requires no active runtime computational energy to route signals, its systemic and computational advantages over traditional digital MIMO scale monotonically with the volume of transmitted data.

 Additionally, Fig.~\ref{fig_7} illustrates the actions of an end-to-end MIMO channel utilizing the SIM-based architecture of Fig.~\ref{fig_6}(b).
 A pair of SIMs is employed to mitigate interference among five data streams.
 The system operates at $28$ GHz.
 Moreover, each metasurface consists of $10 \times 10$ meta-atoms arranged with half-wavelength spacing.
 The axial spacing between adjacent metasurface layers is set to one wavelength, while all other simulation parameters are consistent with those outlined in~\cite{WC_2024_An_Stacked}.
 The transmission coefficients of the transmitting and receiving SIMs are optimized using the gradient descent (GD) method described in~\cite{JSAC_2022_An_Stacked}.
 As seen from Fig.~\ref{fig_7}, by utilizing an adequate number of metasurface layers, it becomes possible to create multiple interference-free channels, even in the absence of digital precoding and combining.